 Introducing… The Rake’s Progress

-A brief introduction
+A brief introduction:

-Igor Stravinsky’s only full-length opera, The Rake’s Progress (1951), is also one of the most original and provocative of the twentieth century.
+Igor Stravinsky’s only full-length opera, The Rake’s Progress (1951), is also one of the most original and provocative of the 20th century.
 Wit and postmodern irony meet a classic moral fable in a work librettist WH Auden described as a ‘mixture of fairy story and medieval morality play’.

 Rejecting the dissonant, confrontationally avant-garde style of The Rite of Spring in favour of an apparently nostalgic, neo-classical one, the opera takes both its soundworld and structure from baroque and classical models.
 But all is not as it first appears.

-Why not to miss this production
+Why not to miss this production:

 A great moment to look out for

 ‘Gently Little Boat’, Anne’s Act III lullaby to the now-mad Tom, is one of the opera’s most beautiful arias.
 It’s a disarming moment of purity and absolute simplicity in this cleverest of scores – pure musical and emotional truth expressed in the most straightforward musical terms.

 A lulling quasi-Purcellian lullaby melody is accompanied by flutes, and every stanza is answered by the chorus of madhouse residents, who are both soothed and elated by Anne’s song.

 Cast and creative team